qkewq/wifilocator/README.md

 # wifilocator
 Locate wifi device or access point based on received signal strength
-Works off of radiotap headers added by the interface drivers
+Works off of radiotap headers added by the antenna's drivers
 Must have the dbm Antenna Signal flag set

 Checklist